AutumnHB/Java-Password-Generator/README.md

 # Java-Password-Generator
 Simple password generator for secure passwords, made in Java.

-The generator suggests passwords that fir *most* password policies.
+The generator suggests passwords that firt *most* password policies.